 In order to ensure prompt reimbursement for services provided, attendance records must be submitted monthly in a timely manner.
-Attendance records not received within sixty (60) calendar days from the last day of care in the service month will be considered void and therefore, not reimbursable.

 HOW TO COMPLETE AN ATTENDANCE RECORD

 - 1. The Attendance Forms are considered a legal document.
 Therefore, it is in your best interest to review entries on a daily basis. - 2.
 Timesheets must be completed in the following manner: - a.
 Complete clearly and in a visible ink only.
 (The use of PENCIL/ WHITE-OUT are subject to disenrollment.) - Month and year of claim, child's name, child's age, and parent's name must appear in the upper right section of the form. - c.
 The actual clock time IN and OUT must be recorded on a daily basis by the parent or other authorized person eighteen (18) years of age or older.
 These entries must be done when dropping off the child(ren) and when picking up the child(ren) from childcare. - Do not sign for days or hours of care not used.
 Do not round times of arrival to nearest hour.